collapsed-stacks/startups/questions/12035/google-play-taxes-for-business-located-in-germany-to-be-paid-to-us-authorities.md

 - tagged: `united-states`, `mobile-apps`, `taxes`
 - score: 5

-<p>we recently started selling apps through the Google Play Store.
-As we are pretty confused be the complex taxation system, I'm seeking for some help here.</p>
+we recently started selling apps through the Google Play Store.
+As we are pretty confused be the complex taxation system, I'm seeking for some help here.

-<p>We are a small business based in Germany, and we want to sell our apps to customers in the US, via the Google Play Store.</p>
+We are a small business based in Germany, and we want to sell our apps to customers in the US, via the Google Play Store.

-<p>I stumbled across this "nexus" thingy: so we don't have that.
-No people from us live in the US or have ever been there.</p>
+I stumbled across this "nexus" thingy: so we don't have that.
+No people from us live in the US or have ever been there.

-<p>Which taxes do we need pay?
+Which taxes do we need pay?
 And how to register for a tax-number?
-Is there a certain limit under which you don't have to pay taxes?</p>
+Is there a certain limit under which you don't have to pay taxes?